-If you are new to osteopathy, it is natural to have some questions about your treatment.
-This page answers some of the most common questions people ask us before their first appointment.
+If you are new to getting help from an allied healthcare professional, it is natural to have some questions about your treatment.
+We’ve answered some of the most common questions people ask us before their first appointment.

 No, not if you are attending the clinic as a private patient.

 Your osteopath will begin by gathering details about your symptoms, general health and medical history.
 They will then carry out physical examinations including any necessary medical tests, observe your posture and observe simple movements to help assess how your body is functioning.
 The osteopathic consultation may include orthopaedic, neurological and other system examinations to help assessment and diagnosis, ensuring your suitability for osteopathic treatment.
 If necessary, your osteopath may refer for other tests, such as X-rays, scans or blood tests, or to other health care providers.

 Most osteopathic treatment is gentle and should not cause undue discomfort.
 Most people find treatment relaxing.
 However, particularly in the case of the care of injuries, some treatment may require the handling of painful areas.
 Some people experience mild soreness for a day or two after treatment similar to that felt after unaccustomed exercise.